varnholt/deceptus_engine/doc/level_design/readme.md

 ### Adding Enemies with Tiled and level.json

+#### Deprecation note
+The approach below is not going to be supported for much longer since you can (and should) define all your objects inside your TMX file.

 In order to make things a bit more confusing, there's even a third way to place enemies inside your level.
 And the choice is really up to you, there's no 'wrong' way to do it.
 In this method, you just place a rectangle object inside your `enemies` object group and remember its _Object ID_.

 ![](images/enemies_ref.png)